 The Moroccan palm print artwork, clay crockery and aubergines placed in the butler’s pantry all tie into this theme, without being overt.

 You may like to choose your own theme based on what’s currently trending in interiors, or a reflection of your home’s location (you can’t go wrong with a Hamptons look for a seaside location), or simply extend upon the existing style of major pieces in your home.
 For example, if you already own mid-century style furniture, then a retro cool vibe in your kitchen will be a great fit.

 For open plan living spaces, be sure to continue touches of your theme into the adjacent area such as hallway and living room; this will give your home a cohesive flow.
 While a styling theme doesn’t need to be applied to every item you own, do try to match the tones and patterns you use for key decorator pieces like rugs, cushions and statement curios on display.

-Also consider matching your laundry to your kitchen styling, as they are both functional spaces which can feature the same cabinetry and benchtops.
+Also consider matching your laundry to your kitchen styling, as they are both functional spaces which can feature the same style of cabinetry and benchtops.
 In this kitchen, Kinsman’s Somersby in White Matt and Caesarstone’s Statuario Maximus and Cloudburst Concrete were used in the kitchen and laundry spaces for a complementary look.

 Step 2: Select your colour palette

 You already have black and white as the base of your colour palette, but to add further interest and keep your kitchen feeling on trend, look to the latest colours being used in interiors.
 Pastels as well as some richer earthy tones are big for 2019, which we’ve implemented with pastel peach and terracotta when styling this Kinsman Kitchen.